eddiet303/Operating_System_Project/README.md

 # Operating System Simulator

 ## Project Overview

-CSCE4326 - Operating Systems
+* This project is a simplified operating system simulator written in C++ that focuses on simulating a boot-up process, and implemeting a authentication system.
-Instructor: Dr. Elvira Teran
+* CSCE4326 - Operating Systems
-Fall 2025
+* Instructor: Dr. Elvira Teran

-Team Members:
+(Fall 2025)

-Eduardo Torres,
+# Team Members
-Marlon Chavez,
+* Eduardo Torres
-Jose Santos
+* Marlon Chavez

-This project is a simplified operating system simulator written in C++.
+* Jose Santos

 ## Code Explanation
 The simulator is written in C++ and is divided into three main files: